 Complexe Jules-Dallaire, in which Cominar owns a 75% interest, is a class "A" office building totalling 536,000 square feet of leasable area located at the intersection of route de l'Église and Laurier Boulevard at the entrance of the city of Québec.
 This LEED Gold building was built in two phases, 2010 and 2013, and comprises seventeen and thirteen storeys respectively, as well as five (5) levels of underground parking totalling 1,195 spaces.
-Major tenants include Groupe Dallaire, Gestion LKD, Les services administratifs Cominar, CIBC World Markets, Corporation BCF Québec, Services OR, a Canadian chartered bank, Société québécoise des infrastructures (SQI), RGN Québec III and RBC Dominion Securities.
-As at December 31, 2020, the property was 98.5% leased.
+Major tenants include CIBC World Markets, Corporation BCF Québec, Services OR, a Canadian chartered bank, Société québécoise des infrastructures (SQI), Norton Rose Fulbright Sec, and RBC Dominion Securities Groupe Dallaire and Les services administratifs Cominar.
+As at December 31, 2021, the property was 97.8% leased.